rehork/android_device_xiaomi_whyred/README.md

-The Redmi Note 5 Pro (codenamed _"whyred"_) are high-end mid-range smartphones from Xiaomi announced and released in March 2018.
+The Redmi Note 5 Pro (codenamed _"whyred"_) are high-end mid-range smartphones from Xiaomi announced and released in February 2018.

 ## Device specifications